Data Privacy Compliance

 What can you do to bring data in EUCs under control?
 It’s important to remember that GDPR is not designed to prevent you from storing personal data.
 Rather, GDPR mandates that you retain control over it.
 Businesses need to:

-1. Ensure data privacy policy covers spreadsheets and other EUCs
+- Ensure data privacy policy covers spreadsheets and other EUCs

-Data governance, risk and compliance teams, along with other stakeholders need to ensure that their data protection policies cover EUCs.
+Data governance, risk and compliance teams, along with other stakeholders need to ensure that their data protection policies cover EUCs. - Discover the population

 EUCs are often out of sight and duplicated easily and needlessly.
-Organizations need to find and create an inventory of EUCs that are stored in shared and widely accessible locations
+Organizations need to find and create an inventory of EUCs that are stored in shared and widely accessible locations - Analyze content

 Analyze content to understand if personal information or sensitive data is in use.
-If so, organizations need to understand whether it is a one-time data dump, or if it is periodically and repeatedly used to store sensitive data.
+If so, organizations need to understand whether it is a one-time data dump, or if it is periodically and repeatedly used to store sensitive data. - Assess criticality

 EUCs are an essential part of many business processes and it may be hard, often impossible, to replace them.
-Businesses need to assess the purpose and usage of EUCs to ensure that they can be subject to the appropriate level of oversight and control.
+Businesses need to assess the purpose and usage of EUCs to ensure that they can be subject to the appropriate level of oversight and control. - Track changes, manage and review

 The long term goal for a business should be to ensure critical EUCs are version controlled with an ability to get an insight into content changes.
 EUCs should be periodically reviewed to ensure that any changes are well understood and the EUCs continue to function as expected.